ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 identifiers that may move or switch from system to system rapidly.
 The initial value MUST NOT be correlated to the node identifier.

-For UUID version 3 or 5, the clock sequence is a 14-bit value constructed from a name as described in {{sect-4.3}}.

-For UUID version 4, clock sequence is a randomly or pseudo-randomly generated 14-bit value as described in {{sect-4.4}}.

-### Node
-{: id="sect-4.1.6"}

-For UUID version 1, the node field consists of an IEEE 802 MAC address, usually the host address.
-For systems with multiple IEEE 802 addresses, any available one can be used.
-The lowest addressed octet (octet number 10) contains the global/local bit and the unicast/multicast bit, and is the first octet of the address transmitted on an 802.3 LAN.

-For systems with no IEEE address, a randomly or pseudo-randomly generated value may be used; see {{sect-4.5}}.
+For systems with no IEEE address, a randomly or pseudo-randomly generated value may be used; see {{unguessability}}.
 The multicast bit must be set in such addresses, in order that they will never conflict with addresses obtained from network cards.

-For UUID version 3 or 5, the node field is a 48-bit value constructed from a name as described in {{sect-4.3}}.

-For UUID version 4, the node field is a randomly or pseudo-randomly generated 48-bit value as described in {{sect-4.4}}.

 ## UUID Version 2 {#uuidv2}
 TODO: Block Diagram and text

 ## UUID Version 3 {#uuidv3}
 TODO: Block Diagram

 TODO: split version 5 out

 TODO: create 'Name-based UUID" best practice section with "nice to know" items for both

+For UUID version 3 or 5, the timestamp is a 60-bit value constructed from a name.

+For UUID version 3 or 5, the clock sequence is a 14-bit value constructed from a name.

+For UUID version 3 or 5, the node field is a 48-bit value constructed from a name.

 The version 3 or 5 UUID is meant for generating UUIDs from "names" that are drawn from, and unique within, some "name space".
 The concept of name and name space should be broadly construed, and not limited to textual names.
-For example, some name spaces are the domain name system, URLs, ISO Object IDs (OIDs), X.500 Distinguished Names (DNs), and reserved words in a programming language.
+For example, some name spaces are the domain name system, URLs, Object Identifiers (OIDs), X.500 Distinguished Names (DNs), and reserved words in a programming language.
 The mechanisms or conventions used for allocating names and ensuring their uniqueness within their name spaces are beyond the scope of